ReadOregon - FAQs

 - Admission to the program (both PSU and Graduate School of Education).

-- Completion of the required credits for program courses in each of the six thematic areas and the final practicum—a total of 24 credits
+- Completion of the required 24-credits in each of the six thematic areas and the final practicum

 - Passing the Reading Specialist Praxis test

 - Following steps for program completion for the endorsement to be added to your teaching license